Azure/azure-batch-software-entitlement/docs/build-guide.md

 Build scripts and other tooling are written in PowerShell using the [Psake](https://github.com/psake/psake) make tool.
 These build scripts work on both Windows and Linux, though initial setup differs.

+**Note:** By default, execution of PowerShell scripts is disabled on many Windows systems.
+If you get an error "*script.ps1* cannot be loaded because running scripts is disabled on this system", you will need to unblock scripts by running `set-executionpolicy remotesigned` from an elevated PowerShell window.

 ### Psake On Windows

 Preinstallation of Psake is optional; if it isn't already available, the build scripts will attempt to use a local version downloaded via NuGet.
 (See `scripts/bootstrap.ps1` for details.)